JoshBirnbaum/distributed-methodology/Introduction.md

 iteration ends with a _review meeting_, during which the results of the iteration are compared against the goals, and a _retrospective meeting_, during which the team reflects upon and improves their processes.
-Each iteration produces an _increment_, also known as a _potentially shippable product_ or an _executable release_.
+Each iteration produces an _increment_, also known as a _potentially shippable product_.

 There will be opportunities to update the methodology as part of each retrospective meeting.